PingOne

 This server will host the admin console that is being configured for SSO.

-When creating a new environment for this purpose, select Customer solution for the environment type.
+When creating a new PingOne environment, select Customer solution for the environment type.

 About this task